MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/index.md

 <!-- ---------- -->
 ###### Show media queries

-A _media query_ defines a breakpoint, which is a browser viewport width.
-A webpage can define a responsive layout for each breakpoint (width) that it defines.
+A CSS _media query_ defines a breakpoint, which is a browser viewport width.
+A webpage can define a responsive layout for each breakpoint (viewport width) that the webpage's CSS defines.

+Media queries can be used to change the layout of a page when the viewport of the device that the webpage is viewed on is over or under a certain width.
+Media queries allow you to write code to use for page layout either when the screen width is under a certain size, or over a certain size, or within a mininum and maximum size.<!-- optional todo: condense -->

 To show media query breakpoints above the viewport: